l7mp/stunner-auth-service/README.md

 kubectl apply -f deploy/kubernetes-stunner-auth-service.yaml
 ```

-The REST server can also be fired up locally for quick testing, provided that a usable valid
+The REST server can also be fired up locally for quick testing, provided that a valid
 kubeconfig is available for a remote cluster.
 The server can discover the remote CDS server to load
 STUNner configs.